Wednesday, September 30, 2009

 Of significant note – and as part of the company’s rich historical heritage spanning eight decades – are the Renaissance palace of Quinta da Bacalhoa, which now belongs to the company, the mansion and estate in Loridos, and an outstanding collection of antique Portuguese tiles as well as an oriental garden.

 The Enotourism project “Wine, Art and Passion” is in place at the three wineries.
-Visitors are invited for a tour from Vine to Wine, enjoying the combination of tradition and innovative advanced techniques of wine making with art exhibitions: painting, tile collections, sculpture and millenary olives trees from the dam at Alqueva.
+Visitors are invited on a tour from Vine to Wine, where they can enjoy the combination of tradition and innovative advanced wine-making techniques, accompanied by art exhibitions featuring paintings, tile collections, sculptures, and millenary olive trees from the Alqueva dam.

 With a production capacity of 12 million litres, an ageing potential of 6000 barrels, and some 500 hectares of vineyards, Bacalhôa Wines of Portugal continues in its drive to lead the industry in the cultivation and creation of new wines, whilst offering its consumers unique and innovative products of consistent and superior quality.